 Bafta Film Awards 2019 recap – the biggest and best moments

-We'll be following every twist and turn of the 2019 ceremony as the celebs arrive to pick up their silverware - as well as the moments where things don't go QUITE to plan...
+From Joanna Lumley's groan-worthy opening monologue and some dancing astronauts to Olivia Colman smashing the speech game once again, there were plenty of highlights

-Awards ceremonies are always ripe for drama, hilarious unplanned moments and heartfelt speeches – and at the 2019 film Baftas, we’ll be here to follow along with them all, every step of the way.
+Awards ceremonies are always ripe for drama, hilarious unplanned moments and heartfelt speeches – and at the 2019 film Baftas, we were there to follow every step of the way.

-Check back here throughout this year’s ceremony as we pull out the funniest, most embarrassing and generally most notable moments from the night as and when they happen, updating this page to reflect whatever the latest development is from London’s Royal Albert Hall.
+In a year where The Favourite and Roma swept the board we collected the funniest, most embarrassing and generally most notable moments from the night as and when they happened, and you can see them all below now.

-Hopefully, there still isn’t anything QUITE as bad as the great La La Land/Moonlight mix-up…
+Thankfully, there wasn’t anything QUITE as bad as the great La La Land/Moonlight Oscars mix-up…

 - When are the 2019 Bafta Film Awards?
 How can I watch on TV?